Apostolos Diamantis

-Apostolos Diamantis (Απόστολος Διαμαντής; born 20 May 2000) is a Greek professional footballer who plays as a centre-back for Super League club OFI.
+Apostolos Diamantis (Απόστολος Διαμαντής; born 20 May 2000) is a Greek professional footballer who plays as a centre-back for Super League 2 club Anagennisi Karditsa.

 Career

 Diamantis comes from the youth ranks of PAOK.
 On 24 June 2019, he joined newly promoted side Volos on a season-long loan.

 OFI

 On 23 August 2020, Diamantis signed a four-year contract with OFI on a free transfer.
 He made his official debut in a 2–1 away win against Lamia, on 20 September 2020.

+At the end of the 2022–23 season it was announced that Diamantis would leave the club upon expiration of his contract, having agreed to join an unnamed European team.
+In his three seasons with the Cretan based club, he made 79 appearances and scored 3 goals.

+Iraklis

+On 22 August 2024, Diamantis moved to Iraklis on a one-year contract with an option for an additional season.